 The evolution of the novel happened over a period of centuries before it took the form we witness today.
 There have been several landmark contributions to the development of storytelling all over the world.
 One book, however, which remains ground-breaking in various aspects is Pamela.
 Written by Samuel Richardson, Pamela is widely regarded as one of the earliest novels in the English language.
 The author himself was one of the greatest ones in the 18th Century.
 The novel is also arguably the first novel to introduce Epistolary as a style of fiction writing.

 Brief Biography of Samuel Richardson

 Unlike his contemporaries, Richardson did not belong to the higher class of clergy or nobles.
-Instead, he came from the working-class, and this was quite apparent in his writing.
-He was aware of the social evils present in the society, like class discrimination, and the exploitation of the underprivileged at the hands of those belonging to the upper class.
-In his novels, Richardson tries to depict the problems, and usually provides solutions to them, an approach that was quite unique during the period.
+Instead, he came from the working class, and this was quite apparent in his writing.
+He was aware of the social evils present in society, like class discrimination, and the exploitation of the underprivileged at the hands of those belonging to the upper class.
+In his novels, Richardson tries to depict the problems and usually provides solutions to them, an approach that was quite unique during the period.

 Samuel Richardson passed away on 04th July 1761, in London, England.

 Epistolary literally means ‘in the form of letters’, which is exactly what a novel of this style is.
 It is a novel written in the form of letters, written from the perspective of one person, or multiple persons.
 As per the Encyclopaedia Britannica,